marcbaetica/NetWorthTracker/README.md

 # Stock price tracker
-Tracking stock price of interest in real time without
+Tracking stock price of interest in real time.
+Unike web applications, refreshing happens often and no input is ever required.
+Application is for a raspberry pi feeding data into a led matrix display that can be installed anywhere within the house.

 ### 3rd party dependencies:
 - [dotenv](https://pypi.org/project/python-dotenv/)